 - “The False Claims Act: A Public-Private Partnership” in Volume II, in AAJ 2009 ANNUAL CONVENTION: AAJ EDUCATION REFERENCE MATERIALS 1497 (Jennifer Adams ed., 2009); and

 - “Daubert and Rule 702 in the Context of Antitrust Economic Experts: A Practitioner’s Guide,” Daubert 15 Years Later: How Have Economists Fared (ABA Spring Meeting 2009).

 Mr. Radice clerked for Judge Edith Brown Clement in the United States Court of Appeals for the Fifth Circuit in New Orleans following his graduation from New York University School of Law.
 Through the Arthur Garfield Hays Civil Liberties Program at NYU Law, where he was a Palmer Weber Fellow, Mr. Radice pursued internships at the NAACP Legal Defense & Education Fund, the ACLU, and a prominent civil rights law firm.
 At Princeton, where he graduated magna cum laude, Mr. Radice was a member of the lightweight crew team.
-Together with Dr. Lee Shearer, he founded and is president of Insicknessandinhealth.org, a non-profit dedicated to promoting health and well-being in underserved communities.
+Mr. Radice is an active member of his community and a board member of the local YMCA, and, most importantly, father to his two best boys.